starinspace/NeoSR-One-Click-Install/README.md

 ### **Having problem with enviroment in conda**

-Have you installed from earlier One-Click-Install, you might need to remove the old enviroment, go to CMD and use this command:
+1. Have you installed from earlier One-Click-Install, you might need to remove the old enviroment, go to CMD and use this command:

 ```cmd
 "%USERPROFILE%\miniconda3\Scripts\activate.bat" "%USERPROFILE%\miniconda3"
 conda remove --name NeoSR --all
 conda create --name NeoSR
 ```

+2. Then run the update-neosr.bat again.

+***